fschroeder/carnd_t3_path_planing/README.md

 > The car drives according to the speed limit.
 Max Acceleration and Jerk are not Exceeded.

 The initial speed of the vehicle is 0 (main.cpp:208).
-As long as the target speed of 49.5 is not reached, the velocity is incremented by  0.224´, which results in a maximum acceleration of 4 m/s2.
+As long as the target speed of 49.5 is not reached, the velocity is incremented in a step size of 0.224, which results in a maximum acceleration of 4 m/s2.

-The deceleration is with a value of 0.150 a bit lower, which results in a smoother approach to the slower target vehicle.
+Step step size of the deceleration is with a value of 0.150 a lower, which results in a smoother approach to the slower target vehicle.

-The lateral jerk reduction is reached by taking the old waypoint into account when calculating the trajectory using spline.
+The lateral jerk reduction is reached by taking the old waypoints into account when calculating the trajectory using spline (main.cpp:440).

 > Car does not have collisions.

 ![](./images/clearance.png)

-As shown in the figure above, there are two regions for avoiding collisions:
+As shown in the figure above, caluclatens are made to prevent collisions in the lateral and longitudinal areas:
 1. The blue area takes care of the longitudinal clearance.
-As long a target vehicle is in this area, the ego vehicle keeps it speed and a min. safety distance which is calculated related to the velocity of the ego vehicle.
+As long a target vehicle is in this area, the ego vehicle keeps a minimum safety distance to the target vehicle and try to match the tragets vehicle velocity.
-2. Side / Lateral clearance: This one is used for a safe lane change.
+2. The red area is used for the side / Lateral clearance.
+It's values are used to calculate and determine a safe lane change.

 > The car is able to change lanes

 ![](./images/laneChange.png)

-Based on its current lane, the car is only able to change to the next lane (a direct change from left to the right lane is not possible)
+As shown in the figure above, the car is only able to change to the neighbor lane(s).
+Changes over two lanes are not part of the implementation.

-The need of a lane change is decided in the following way:

-1. The ego vehicle has to brake, since the target vehicle in the same lane is slower as desired velocity.
+Decision tree for the lane change:
+1. A target vehicle is within "ACC-range" on the ego vehicles lane, the ego vehicle has to decelerate.
-2. The ego vehicle checks if to which lane it could change without risking a collision.
+2. The ego vehicle checks to which lane it could reach with a single lane change (the current lane is also taken into account).
+3. Check the where to go:
     1. If there is an empty lane, take it!
-    2. If there is no empty lane, calculate which lane is the fastest.
-This is done by calculating the slowest vehicle of each potential lane and compare the slowest velocities.
-Take the lane with the 3rd slowest car within the green area (see figure in chapter "Car does not have collisions.").
-The green area is a bit longer than the other ones, just to make sure not to change the lane and stick behind a slower vehicle.
+    2. If all lanes jammed take the lane with the overall fastest cars.
+Take therefore the green area (see figure in chapter "Car does not have collisions.") into account.
+Since the green area provides a better "view", the chance to take jammed road by a car ahead is minimized.

 > The car is able to drive at least 4.32 miles without incident..